 Everyone needs to be able to properly disconnect from work and recharge their life batteries!

-Different day, different office.
+Different task, different office.
 You can work from anywhere, right?

 - Chapter 30 - Keep things secure

 Security is key.
 Have handy checklists that will help securing your virtual office.

 - Chapter 31 - Become transparent [Outline]